Who killed Tony Soprano?

 This annoyed Patsy and caused a rift between him and Christopher.

 Although Patsy’s son is engaged to Tony’s daughter Meadow in Season Six, I doubt that this relationship is enough to secure his loyalty.

 Following Paulie’s lead against Tony would have benefited Patsy in two ways.

 - He would be getting revenge against the man who murdered his twin brother.

 - Being a part of Paulie’s coup would be beneficial to his career.
-As Littlefinger said in the TV show Game of Thrones, “chaos is a ladder.”
+As the character Littlefinger said in the TV show Game of Thrones, “chaos is a ladder.”

 New York were actively trying to turn Tony’s crew against him.

-We also know that New York were actively trying to turn members of Tony’s crew against him.
+We also know that New York was actively trying to turn members of Tony’s crew against him.

 In the second-last episode, “The Blue Comet”, Burt Gervasi comes to Silvio Dante to float the idea of staging a coup against Tony.

 “Burt wasn’t speaking for just himself.
 Guys are getting squeezed hard to sway them towards new management.”